ginnyintifa/GPDall/README.md

 ## Map variants to GTF file

-For example, the following function maps vcf files in a folder to units seen in the parsed GTF file.
+ The following function maps vcf files in a folder to units seen in the parsed GTF file.

 ```{r}
 mat = gpd_workflow(vcf_folderPath = "/Path/to/vcf/file/folder/",